 Intuitive interface.

-Real-time collaboration through Google Docs and other tools.
+Real-time collaboration via Google Docs and other tools.

-Primarily focused on traditional educational settings, and not on corporate or enterprise environments.
+Primarily focused on traditional education environments, not corporate or enterprise settings.

 Pricing